google/site-kit-wp/readme.txt

 **Enhanced**

-* Update the Key Metrics selection panel not to display the link to Settings in the view-only mode.
+* Update the Key Metrics selection panel to omit the link to settings in view-only mode.
 See [#8202](https://github.com/google/site-kit-wp/issues/8202).
 * Add infrastructure to read and create audiences.
 See [#8108](https://github.com/google/site-kit-wp/issues/8108).
 * Improve compatibility checks code, including removing legacy notices for WordPress 4.x users.
 See [#8101](https://github.com/google/site-kit-wp/issues/8101).
 * Show a notification when the user goes offline.
 See [#8081](https://github.com/google/site-kit-wp/issues/8081).